tvh0021/aweSOM/docs/source/faqs.rst

 How can I make aweSOM return more/less clusters?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-There are two main ways to control the number of clusters returned by aweSOM.
+There are three main ways to control the number of clusters returned by aweSOM.

+1. Increase the number of nodes in the SOM lattice.
+The more nodes in the lattice, the more local minimas tend to appear.
+The default lattice size is 10x10.

-1. Modify the smoothing factor of the U-matrix.
+2. Modify the smoothing factor of the U-matrix.
 The smoother the U-matrix, the less local minimas will be found, and the fewer clusters will be returned.
 The default smoothing factor is None.

-2. Modify the merge threshold between cluster centroids.
+3. Modify the merge threshold between cluster centroids.
 The higher the merge threshold, the more clusters will be merged together, and the fewer clusters will be returned.
 The default merge threshold is 0.

 Given an aweSOM object `map`, you can set the smoothing factor and merge threshold by calling `map.assign_cluster_to_lattice(smoothing=[some_value], merge_cost=[some_value])`.
 This will identify/merge cluster centroids, then assign each node to the nearest cluster centroid.

+A more subtle way to control the number of clusters is to modify the SOM hyperparameters, such as the aspect ratio of the lattice, the learning rate, and the number of epochs.
+These parameters are less trivial
+in how they modify the number of clusters, so it is recommended to start with the three main ways mentioned above.